Hundreds killed, thousands missing in Afghan landslide

 Villagers dug with their bare hands to try to find survivors under the mountain of mud, but officials said there was little hope of finding anyone alive given the scale of the disaster.

 Triggered by heavy rain, the side of a mountain collapsed into the village in Argo district at around 11 a.m.
-(0730 BST) as people were trying to recover their belongings and livestock after a smaller landslip hit their homes a few hours earlier.
+(2.30 a.m.
+ET) as people were trying to recover their belongings and livestock after a smaller landslip hit their homes a few hours earlier.

 "There were more than 1,000 families living in that village.
 A total of 2,100 people - men, women and children - are trapped," Naweed Forotan, a spokesman for the Badakhshan provincial governor, told Reuters.